NondairyDig/rootkite/README.md

 ## Features

+- Hides specified files based on user input.
-- Hides specified files and processes based on user input.
+- Hides specified processes based on user input.
+- Hides specified ports based on user input.
+- Hides specified users based on user input.
+- Can render the machine unusable.
+- Blocks packet sniffing specified ports based on user input.
-- Hides itself
+- Hides itself.
 - Grants root access to any process.
 - Blocks system rebooting.
+- Creates a backdoor using a reverse shell.

 ## How to Use